sc-ventures/cloudbreak-documentation/docs/azure-launch.md

 Follow these steps to create an app based Cloudbreak credential.

-> The role assignment step in prerequisites must be preformed by a user with an "Owner" role.
+> The role assignment step in prerequisites must be preformed by a user with the "Owner" role.

 **Prerequisites**